RafatAiub/Product-Analysis-website-/README.md

 A simple Review site [Live Site Netlify Deploy Link](https://nimble-faun-182f51.netlify.app/).

 # The main focus on this project
-Markup : * Mainly use Routes for navigate pages
+ * Mainly use Routes for navigate pages
  * Use Charts with rechart
  * Use different custom hooks
  * Different question answer are added in Blogs

 ## Available Scripts